jundalisay/superb/content/en/social/economics/principles/intro/chapter-03.md

 - the physical dimension has energy, with its dynamics explained by the four laws of themodynamics

-> *This means that the animal and plant kingdoms have their own pantrynomic laws, which are out of the scope of our current Pantrynomics, that dictate how they allocate resources among themselves to quench their desires.
+> *This means that the animal and plant kingdoms have their own Superphysics laws, which are out of the scope of our current Economic Superphysics, that dictate how they allocate resources among themselves to quench their desires.

-The Celsius degrees in thermodynamics then manifest as dollar prices in Pantrynomics.
-This lets us fit [all the principles of pantrynomics elegantly under four headings](/social/economics/textbook/).
+The Celsius degrees in thermodynamics then manifest as dollar prices in Economic Superphysics.
+This lets us fit all the principles of Economic Superphysics elegantly under the four headings of the 4 Laws of Value.
 This is different from the messy* organization of Economics as micro-macro-economics, behavioral, political economy, development economics, etc.

 > *Such a mess is what happens when people build something in an uncoordinated way or without looking at the very big picture.
-In contrast, our Pantrynomics is a subset of Social Superphysics which is itself a subset of Superphysics
+In contrast, our Economic Superphysics is a subset of Social Superphysics which is itself a subset of Superphysics

 Before we explain the four laws of value, we have to explain exchangeable value.